Natural Language Processing (NLP) Techniques for Extracting Information

 Once you have extracted information using NLP techniques, how do you use the results for your business needs?
 I'll discuss this step in my next post.

-If you are working on your NLP project and want to learn more about how we can help you leverage these tools and techniques, contact us for further discussions.
+If you are working on your NLP project and want to learn more about how we can help you leverage these techniques or our Saga NLU framework, contact us for further discussions.

 We’re very excited to announce that we’re now part of Accenture!
 Read the announcement here.